shapeshed/shapeshed.com/content/post/unix-ping.md

   "title": "Linux and Unix ping command tutorial with examples", "date": "2016-08-25T00:00:00+00:00",
   "image": "images/articles/ping.png",
-  "description": "Tutorial on using ping, a UNIX and Linux tool for sending ICMP ECHO_REQUEST packets to network hosts.
+  "description": "Tutorial on using ping, a UNIX and Linux command for sending ICMP ECHO_REQUEST packets to network hosts.
 Examples of checking if a remote host is up and limiting to IPv4 and IPv6 requests.", "tags": [
     "UNIX",
     "Linux"